joelburget/joelburget.com/content/pages/index.md

 # Joel Burget

-I'm a software developer working on a signature vetting system for AI-related petitions as survivalandflourishing.com.
+I'm a software developer for survivalandflourishing.com, where I work on both the ["S-Process"](https://survivalandflourishing.fund/s-process.html) software for making grant recommendations and software for publishing open letters as well as vetting signatories of the letters.

 ## My beliefs, likes, and interests